 The Houston Rockets had a decent 2015-2016 season.
 The Rockets finished the season with a record of 41-41, good for the eighth seed in the Western Conference.
 They faced off against the top seed in the West, the Golden State Warriors, and lost in five games.
 In the draft, they would have had the 15th selection, but they made another one of those massive and complicated NBA trades involving draft choices and about 10 players that are impossible to explain in one sentence.

-This off season, they decided their combination of Dwight Howard and James Harden wasn't going to work, so they let Howard walk, and he signed with the Atlanta Hawks.
-Meanwhile the Rockets chose re-sign James Harden to a four year, 118 million dollar contract extension.
+This offseason, they decided their combination of Dwight Howard and James Harden wasn't going to work, so they let Howard walk, and he signed with the Atlanta Hawks.
+Meanwhile, the Rockets chose to re-sign James Harden to a four-year, 118 million dollar contract extension.

 So far this season, the moves have worked, as the Rockets currently sit with a record of 44-20, good for the three seed in the Western Conference, and many people say this is the team that could go into Oracle Arena, one of the toughest buildings in American sports at the moment to win a road game, and out-shoot the Warriors to steal one in a playoff series.

 The Houston Rockets, with the highest profile offense in the league, entered the playoffs as the third seed in the Western Conference.
 After disposing of the Oklahoma City Thunder in five games in round one, the Rockets were bounced from the playoffs in round two by the San Antonio Spurs in six games.
 In the off-season, the Rockets signed guard James Harden to a five-year contract extension worth 228 million dollars, the biggest in NBA history.
 The Rockets also grabbed one of the biggest names in free agency, point guard Chris Paul, for five years and 107 million dollars.
 Many believe this loaded Rockets team can take the Golden State Warriors in a seven-game series now.